Hubert H. Humphrey Fellowship Program for Mid-Career Professionals

 - Have achieved a minimum GPA of 2.75 (4.0 scale)

-- Have a minimum TOEFL ITP score of 525, or iBT TOEFL score of 70/71, or IELTS equivalent
+- Have a minimum TOEFL ITP score of 525, or iBT TOEFL score of 70/71, or IELTS of 6.0, or Duolingo of 95 equivalent

 Submission Requirements (to be supplied in English)

 - Completed application form

-- *Copy of most recent (less than two years old) TOEFL ITP or IELTS score
+- *Copy of most recent (less than two years old) TOEFL ITP/ iBT or IELTS or Duolingo score

 - *Two letters of reference, one of which must be from your immediate supervisor in your current position, the other from a professor, professional mentor, or another associate outside the candidate’s current work setting.
 The letters of reference should be written in English or should include an English translation

 - *Copy of academic transcript and diploma (in original language and English translation)

 - *Copy of valid identity document (KTP or passport)

 - *Curriculum vitae

 *The exact deadlines every year may be subject to change.
 If the application deadline falls on a weekend or public holiday, it is automatically extended to the next business day.
 Only short-listed applicants will be notified and interviewed.

 How to Apply